Karl P. Sauvant

-where, before that, he also served for many years as Chief of the research section.
-After his career in the United Nations (which he had joined in 1973), Sauvant established, in January 2006 and thanks to Jeffrey D. Sachs, what became the Columbia Center on Sustainable Investment, serving as its Executive Director until February 2012.
+where, before that, he also served for many years as Chief of the research section..
+In January 2006, Sauvant established with the support of Jeffrey D. Sachs the Columbia Center on Sustainable Investment.
+He served as its Executive Director until February 2012.

 Sauvant is an expert in the field of foreign direct investment (FDI) and multinational enterprises, working on policies that increase the development benefits of FDI flows.
 He is known for a number of international initiatives and contributions to FDI research and policy.
 In 1991, as Chief of the Research Section of the United Nations Centre on Transnational Corporations (UNCTC), he created the World Investment Report, a prestigious annual report on FDI and development published by the United Nations, and was its team leader and lead author until 2004; the World Investment Report received, in 2020, the Academy of International Business Presidential Recognition Award, to “honor[ed] the 30th anniversary of the World Investment Report (WIR) and its contribution to the field of international business”.